Like melting Ferrero Rocher chocolate and spreading it onto a piece of toast, our Dairy-Free Chocolate Hazelnut Spread is rich, nutty, and heavenly.

-Like melting Ferrero Rocher chocolate and spreading it onto a piece of toast, our Homemade Chocolate Hazelnut Spread is rich, nutty and heavenly, for lack of a better word.
-Spread it on toast, on apples, between our Chocolate Rolls with Cream Cheese Frosting or as a topping on French Toast.
-And of course, the classic spoon in the jar is a method we’re definitely not opposed to… we actually dare you not to do it.
+Like melting Ferrero Rocher chocolate and spreading it onto a piece of toast, our Homemade Chocolate Hazelnut Spread is rich, nutty, and heavenly, for lack of a better word.
+Spread it on toast, on apples, between our Chocolate Rolls with Cream Cheese Frosting, or as a topping on French Toast.

 How to Make Homemade Chocolate Hazelnut Spread